About : Our Vision & Mission

 To see the grace of God overflowing to a world in need.

-To strengthen churches and help transform communities by building relationships between Australian Christians and local partners in Australia and overseas.
+To strengthen churches and help transform communities by sharing resources and building relationships between Australian Christians and overseas partners in need.

 Our values are informed by reformed, evangelical faith and sound development principles.